 Each team works on a specific aspect of the platform, such as design, support, or testing.
 Some teams are development-focused, while others rely on skills such as writing, translating, and marketing.
 You can find lots of information about these groups (and how to get involved) on the Make WordPress website:

-Local communities are a subset of the overall WordPress user base.
-The defining feature of these groups is that they meet in person, while the community at large is limited to online interaction (since its members are so widespread).
-These local communities come in two primary forms: local meetups and WordCamps.
+Local WordPress communities are a subset of the overall WordPress user base.
+The defining feature of these groups is that they meet in person at WordPress events, while the community at large is limited to online interaction (since its members are so widespread).
+These local WordPress communities come in two primary forms: local meetups and WordCamps.
 Both are managed by a team of deputies, who review official applications and maintain the code of conduct.